digiaonline/lumen-contentful/README.md

 [![License](https://poser.pugx.org/nordsoftware/lumen-contentful/license)](https://packagist.org/packages/nordsoftware/lumen-contentful)

 This is a basic Lumen service provider for the Contentful PHP SDK.
 Version 1.x of this library is compatible with version 2.x of the SDK, while version 2.x of this library is compatible with version 3.x of the SDK.
+Starting from version 4.x the library version follows the SDK version, so version 4.x of this library is compatible with version 4.x of the SDK.

 ## Requirements